zakirullin/cognitive-load/README.md

 ![Deep module](/img/deepmodulev2.png)

-Having too many shallow modules can make it difficult understand the project. **Not only we have to keep in mind each module responsibilities, but also all their interactions**.
+Having too many shallow modules can make it difficult understand the project. **Not only do we have to keep in mind each module responsibilities, but also all their interactions**.
 To understand the purpose of a shallow module, we first need to look at the functionality of all the related modules. `🤯`

 > Information hiding is paramount, and we don't hide as much complexity in shallow modules.